Microservice Discovery Through a Manifest File

 Version

-The version of the manifest file schema.
+The version of the manifest file schema is specified in version.
 Currently, only version 1 is supported.

 Metadata